 4. Protect Your Job

 For most people, their job is their biggest source of income.
-During recession, the chance of unemployment increases dramatically.
-Fortunately, there are a few things that you could do to project your job.
+During a recession, the chance of unemployment increases dramatically.
+Fortunately, there are a few things that you could do to protect your job.

 - Networking — If you haven’t done it already, this is a great time to start.